goravel-ecosystem/market-backend/README.md

 Once you create a new tag, please check the deployment process [here](https://github.com/goravel-ecosystem/market-backend/actions), to ensure the deployment is successful.

+You can also deploy the staging environment manually, open [this page](https://github.com/goravel-ecosystem/market-backend/actions/workflows/deploy.yml) and click the `Run workflow` button, then select the branch, environment and tag.

 ## The Request Process